jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 ```
 @JkProject("../foo")          // The external project path relative to the current project root
-public JkJavaBuild fooBuild;  // This is the build coming from the 'foo' project
+public JkJavaBuild fooBuild;  // This build comes from 'foo' project

 @Override
 protected JkDependencies dependencies() {